bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-gas-and-gas-price/gasAndGasPrice.md

 ## ⭐️ Assignment
 Create a new `public` state variable in the `Gas` contract called `cost` of the type `uint`.
 Store the value of the gas cost for deploying the contract in it, including the cost for the value you are storing.

 Tip: You can check in the Remix terminal the details of a transaction, including the gas cost.
-You can also use the Remix plugin *Gas Profiler* to check the gas cost of transactions.
+You can also use the Remix plugin *Gas Profiler* to check upon the gas cost of transactions.